olin/clubs/defunct/Art-Club.md

 ##Events and Activities

-We will host weekly meetings where members of the Olin community can use art club materials to make art.
+We will host monthly meetings where members of the Olin community can use art club materials to make art.

 ##Amendment Procedure